Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 A Variant Game of "Keep Away"

 The game may gain an even more fun twist if the dog happens to grab something in his mouth.
-He comes close to you, to show you his prize and then tells you in doggy language tells "You want this?
+He comes close to you to show you his prize and then tells you in doggy language tells "You want this?
 You really want it?
 Then, come and get it!" followed by your dog running away.

 Quite often, to the owner's discontent, the item chosen is something he is not supposed to have.
 Again, your dog isn't being naughty or spiteful when he does this.
 He has just learned through past associations that only when he grabs this particular item, you activate yourself and show interest in playing this game.

-So, if every time your dog grabs your expensive Victoria Secret bra you start screaming and chasing your dog room to room, congratulations!
+So, if every time your dog grabs your expensive Victoria Secret bra and you start screaming and chasing your dog room to room, congratulations!
 You have just trained your dog to love this game more and more!

 Positive Reinforcement Training at Work

 Now, keep in mind that in behavior science behaviors that are reinforced, tend to repeat, (that's the power of positive reinforcement training) so if you have given in and involuntarily played this game with your dog in the past, he'll likely want to play it with you more and more!

 You may think though, "How can my dog really like this game if every time I'm smoking mad and cursing as I'm trying to catch him or retrieve the item he got a hold of?"
 Most likely, your dog thinks your behavior repertoire is all part of the game.